-The DMD features small group learning that is interdisciplinary in nature and prompted through the use of clinical case studies developed by a team of COD faculty.
+The DMD features small group learning that is interdisciplinary in nature and is facilitated through the use of clinical case studies.
 These case scenarios place all learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.

 A central feature of the DMD curriculum is the application of knowledge, skills and attitudes through Team discussions.
 In addition to acquiring content knowledge, the goals of SGL are:

 - to develop students’ capacity to find and apply information relevant to clinical cases,